LateefAkinola/ROS2-Turtlesim-Catch_Them_All-Project/README.md

 # ROS2 Turtlesim-Catch_Them_All Simulation
 ## Description
-In this project, a simulation of the popular ROS2 turtlesim executable was developed.
+In this project, a simulation of the popular ROS2 Turtlesim executable was developed.
 A master turtle was programmed to use a P controller to catch all other turtles that appear on the screen.
 The implementation involved utilizing three nodes and creating three custom interfaces, consisting of two messages and one service.

 ![Img: Turtlesim CTA](https://github.com/LateefAkinola/ROS2-Turtlesim-Catch_Them_All-Project/assets/105966848/2e9768d5-569b-489e-84d3-d3ed4aa8f32a)